Walworth county health officials say vaccine scheduling glitch fixed

 Public health staff can be reached at walcoph@co.walworth.wi.us.

-People struggling to make vaccine appointments can also call the state COVID-19 hotline at 844-684-1064, said state health department Deputy Secretary Julie Willems Van Dijk, when asked Thursday about a similar situation with scheduling issues at another health department.
+People struggling to make vaccine appointments can also call the state COVID-19 hotline at 844-684-1064, state health department Deputy Secretary Julie Willems Van Dijk said when asked Thursday about a similar situation with scheduling issues at another health department.

 Currently, those who get vaccinated through the Walworth County health department are advised to set up a second appointment through an email link sent out after the appointment, Nevicosi said.